potmo/nominate-parser/README.md

 _Sveriges kommunistiska parti (k)_ got 2 seats

 #### Voting records
-Seats 1, 2, 42 is empty.
+Seats 1, 2, 43 is empty.
 The speaker is Gunnar Sundelin (f) from Örebro.
 Ivar Johansson (c) from Östergötland becomes the 2nd vice speaker.
 On page 7562 it is confirmed by the notes on the protocol that it it the vice speakers voting from seat 151 and 152.
+On page 7849 Stockholm stad gains one member and Örebro loses one making seat 1 be occupied and seat 116 be empty.
+Both are from f so the party setup does not change.
+On page 8011 seat 1 is empty again and seat 2 is occupied instead.

 #### Members